greg-hutchinson/agile/introduction/PITCHME.md

 ---
 ## Goals
 ### At the end of this training you will:
-- have an understanding of Agile thinking and why it should work.
+- have an understanding of Agile thinking and why it works
-- have a basic understanding of Scrum, its roles, artifacts and ceremonies.
+- have a basic understanding of Scrum and its roles, artifacts and ceremonies
-- have a plan for what next week might look like.
+- have a plan for what next week might look like

 ---
 ## Confirmation Bias